gt-crnch-rg/read-the-docs/docs/reconfig/xilinx/xilinx-getting-started.rst

 See the Reconfigurable Computing Workflow page for more details on the process to use this hardware.

 The short version is:

 * For emulation and development, please use the FPGA development VMs, `rg-fpga-dev-<1-6>`.
+* For GUI-based development, use VNC, ideally with either Slurm or our OOD instance.
 * For final bitstream compilation, request a hardware node using Slurm and run the tools on that node.